Qualifications required to teach in the Lifelong Learning Sector - further and adult education, sixth form colleges, and work-based learning

 |a new teacher taking a part-time in-service course, your employer may contribute to the cost of your training.|

 |intending to do a full-time, pre-service course, you may be able to apply for student finance.|

-What if I want to teach Skills for Life or work in learner support?
+What if I want to teach literacy, numeracy (Functional Skills) or ESOL or work in learner support?

-To become a Skills for Life teacher you are likely to need both a teaching qualification and a higher level subject specialist qualification.
+To become a Skills for Life/Functional Skills teacher you are likely to need a level 3 qualification in the subject you wish to teach, a teaching qualification and a higher level subject specialist qualification.
 Depending on your experience and qualifications, you could follow one of the routes listed below:

 |An integrated subject specific programme - which will cover both full teaching and subject specific requirements|

 |A generic Diploma in Teaching in the Lifelong Learning Sector and a subject specific diploma|